awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 }
 ```

 In this case, only basic authorization with a username and password is supported\.
-The source domain must have a certificate signed by a public CA\.
+The source domain must have a publicly accessible endpoint (even if it is in the same VPC as the target OpenSearch Service domain) and a certificate signed by a public CA\.
 Self\-signed or private CA\-signed certificates are not supported\.

 ## Reindex large datasets<a name="remote-reindex-largedatasets"></a>